-Roma Laundry Detergent is an inexpensive powdered laundry detergent manufactured in Mexico that performs well in removing normal soil; but is not as effective as other detergents in removing stains from laundry.
+Roma Laundry Detergent is an inexpensive powdered laundry detergent manufactured in Mexico that performs well in removing normal soil; but is not as effective in removing tough stains from laundry as other detergents that contain enzymes that help break down stains so they can be flushed away.

 What's Great About Roma Laundry Detergent